 Even senior tax lawyers and financial advisors got caught up in the fray.

-If you need help from a business lawyer or tax lawyer in Ontario, give us a call toll free at 1-844-466-6529
+If you need help from a business lawyer or tax lawyer in Ontario, contact us.

 A $6,700 interest penalty

-The class action lawsuit against ParkLane Financial Group Limited of Toronto and others dates back to 2012.
-By that time, Canada Revenue Agency (CRA) had disqualified more than $4.5 billion in donations to the ParkLane Donations for Canada Charitable Gift Program by over 130,000 taxpayers.
-Their grief started when their accompanying tax deductions were reassessed by CRA.
+Secondly, by that time, Canada Revenue Agency (CRA) had disqualified more than $4.5 billion in donations to the ParkLane Donations for Canada Charitable Gift Program by over 130,000 taxpayers.
+Also, their grief started when their accompanying tax deductions were reassessed by CRA.

 It fell to Cannon to seek the Ontario Superior Court of Justice’s (ONSC) approval to certify a class action to recover the donors’ losses.
 (Certifying a class action ensures only those cases with a prospect of success go to trial.)

 Business taxes Ontario- Get help from a business lawyer today!

 As Cannon told the court, he was a reasonably sophisticated investor.
 He had been advised to donate by his professional counsel and tax advisor.
 Like others, he expected to qualify for $10,000 in tax deductions for every $2,500 donated.

 The “puppet master”, as the court deemed him, of the scheme was Edward Furtak, developer of a global index mutual fund and president and CEO of the Trafalgar Group of Companies.

 Further, the fund purportedly made its profits by trading futures contracts.
 Furtak licensed the software the fund used to make money to charities, drawing a group of well-meaning non-profits into the alleged fraud.